 We retraced our route back to the main road, which gave us ample opportunity to savour the sights on the opposite side of the road.
 It is a bit of a detour, but it’s a beautiful village to visit, and fantastic that the bus offers the service to the tourist hot spot.

-Looking along a deserted road on a sunny day as it goes up a hill through the countryside
+Looking along a deserted road on a sunny day as it goes up a hill through the countryside.
+Viewed from one of the UK's most scenic bus routes

 The end of the road, turning around to leave Gothland